 Suggestions for Reducing Weekly Childcare Costs

-Daycare costs can be very high in some states.
-We have several suggestions for saving money on your childcare costs:
+Since daycare costs can be very high, we have several suggestions for saving money on childcare:

 - Visit and get quotes from several facilities to shop around for the best option.

 - Use a daycare that offers discounts for each additional child, and keep all children at the same center.

 - Get a daycare that’s either close to home or en route to work.
 This will save time and fuel money when picking up and dropping off.

 - Find an in-home daycare that’s relatively new.
 The prices will likely be lower than established centers, and you won’t have to worry about getting all of your children admitted if it’s not yet popular.

 - Reach out to family or friends.
 They may be willing to watch your child for free.
 You could also exchange childcare; your friend could watch your kids one week, and you could watch them the next.